A lot or a little?

 Is it any good?

-Johnny English as mild spy parody has nothing new, but Rowan Atkinson ("Mr. Bean") is a gifted comedian who manages to wring some new laughs with material that has already been fully explored in movies from Our Man Flint and Dean Martin's Matt Helm movies to Spy Hard, and Mike Meyers' Austin Powers series.
+The spy parts aren't exciting enough and the funny parts aren't funny enough, but the overall effect is mildly amusing.
+Johnny English as mild spy parody has nothing new, though Rowan Atkinson ("Mr. Bean") is a gifted comedian who manages to wring some new laughs with material that has already been fully explored in movies from Our Man Flint and Dean Martin's Matt Helm movies to Spy Hard, and Mike Meyers' Austin Powers series.

-|Cast:||John Malkovich, Natalie Imbruglia, Rowan Atkinson
+- Cast: John Malkovich, Natalie Imbruglia, Rowan Atkinson

-|MPAA explanation:||comic nudity, some crude humor and language
+- MPAA explanation: comic nudity, some crude humor and language